 * Tape the paper to the top corner of your board or some place visible *

-- Explain to students how you are taping this piece of paper as a reminder to think before doing or saying something that may hurt someone else.
+Explain to students that you are taping the paper as a reminder to think before doing or saying something that may hurt someone else.